Older Revision of UtechSmart Venus Laser Gaming Mouse Review

 The package contains the UtechSmart Venus Laser Gaming Mouse, circular weight carrier, instruction sheet, and driver software disc (see photo below).
 The instruction sheet is written in good English.

-It's fairly big compared to other gaming mice--Razer Naga MMOG Laser Gaming Mouse and A4Tech Bloody Multi-Core Gaming Mouse Gun3 V7--I use.
+It's fairly big compared to other gaming mouses--Razer Naga and A4Tech Bloody Multi-Core Gaming Mouse Gun3 V7--I use.
 But its size actually fits my hand perfectly, taking up the entire contour.
-One of my biggest complaints about the Razer Naga MMOG Laser Gaming Mouse is that it seems too small for me; prolonged use for non-gaming purpose is tiresome and even painful.
+One of my biggest complaints about the Razer Naga is that it seems too small for me; prolonged use for non-gaming purpose is tiresome.
 So I actually only use the Razer Naga for games that needs the 12 thumb buttons.
-I use the Bloody Gun3 V7 mouse for every other game and task; both mice are connected to my primary gaming PC.
-The UtechSmart Venus Laser Gaming Mouse solves the two mice problem.
+I use the Bloody Gun3 V7 mouse for every other game and task; both mouses are connected.
+The UtechSmart Venus Laser Gaming Mouse solves the two mouses problem.

 Other than the typical two button and scroll wheel combination, it also has three other buttons on top.
 The two arrow buttons allow you do change the Dots Per Inch (DPI) quickly.
 It's the only mouse I own where I can change the DPI intuitively without referring to the instruction manual; I love it.
 Press the up button to move up in DPI; vise-versa for the down button.
-Four LED's next to the buttons indicate the DPI that is set, providing five DPI presets (including all LED off).
+Four LED's next to the buttons indicate the DPI that is set.

 The button to the left of the index finger button is programmable, which is very similar to the buttons on the original Razer Naga that I own.
-Except the original Razer Naga MMOG Laser Gaming Mouse has two buttons next to the index finger button.
-On the Razer Naga MMOG Laser Gaming Mouse, in League of Legends, I map the top button to health potion and map the bottom button to moving the pet.
-The UtechSmart Venus Laser Gaming Mouse has one button there, so I am forced to only map the health potion.
+Except the original Razer Naga has two buttons next to the index finger button.
+On the Razer Naga, in League of Legends, I map the top button to health potion and map the bottom button to moving the pet.
+The UtechSmart Venus Laser Gaming Mouse only has one button, so I am forced to only map the health potion.

-Because the new Razer Naga MMOG Laser Gaming Mouse does not have any buttons next to the index finger button, it is no longer a worthy contender to the UtechSmart Venus Laser Gaming Mouse.
-This topic will only be worth talking about again if another mouse, with twelve thumb buttons and, with two programmable buttons next to the index finger comes along in the future.
+Because the new Razer Naga does not have any buttons next to the index finger button, it is no longer a worthy contender to the UtechSmart Venus Laser Gaming Mouse.
+It will only be worth talking about again if there is a mouse that has the twelve thumb buttons and two programmable buttons next to the index finger.

 The bottom of the UtechSmart Venus Laser Gaming Mouse has the infrared laser port, a button for you to change profile, two large sliding pads, and a rotating door for adjusting weights (see photo below).

 The UtechSmart Venus Laser Gaming Mouse comes with eight weights pre-installed.
-Each metal weight is 2.4g.
 But even with all eight weights, the mouse is still pretty light.
-So I have left all the weights in for a long time.
-But after carrying the mouse in my laptop backpack for a few weeks, I have decided that I should not make my backpack any heavier.
-I have removed all the weight and have stored them in the provided carrying case.
+So I have left all the weights in.
+There is a carrying case for unused weights.

 As you can see, I got the black version of the mouse.
 At the time of ordering, I didn't pay very much attention, so I didn't see the Sword Silver and the Champagne Gold versions (see photo below).
 If I had, I might have chosen one of those.